 On our four-year MLitSt Drama and Scriptwriting, you will be part of an interdisciplinary department where literary critics work alongside practising poets, dramatist, film-makers, novelists and journalists.

 You have the flexibility to choose from a wide range of optional modules across different topics and areas of specialism, including;

 In your fourth year, as a post-graduate student, you will be able to choose from the following masters level modules in drama and scriptwriting;

-We are ranked first in the UK for drama in the Guardian University Guide 2020 and top 5 for dance, drama and cinematics in The Times and Sunday Times Good University Guide 2020.
+We are ranked third in the UK for drama in the Guardian University Guide 2021 and top 20 for drama and film studies in the UK (Dance, drama and cinematics, Times and Sunday Times Good University Guide 2021).

 Become part of the theatre industry by studying with people in the theatre industry.
 All staff in the Centre for Theatre Studies are professional theatre-makers as well as leading academics in our individual fields.
 We share a passion for creative and engaging teaching, bringing you ideas and practices informed by our global research interests.

 We also regularly invite visiting professionals to take master classes with our students, allowing you to enter into dialogue with the leading figures in theatre.
 Past visitors include: Gecko Theatre, Frantic Assembly, Uninvited Guests, Clod Ensemble, Freedom Theatre, Tim Crouch, Anna Birch, David Eldridge, Jessica Swale, Melanie Wilson, Robert Holman, Clare Bayley, Lisa Goldman, David Thacker, Annie Castledine, Bobby Baker, Mike Attenborough.

 Be an actor, a writer, a director, a stage-manager, a producer – or something even more exciting!
 A drama degree opens many doors.
 Creativity, communication and versatility are highly valued skills in our rapidly changing world.